vivekd31/assignment2-Drakshapally/README.md

 | Location | Number of Hours | Amount to Spent |
 | --- | ------- | ----- |
 | Aurangabad | 4 | 2000 |

+***

+>"Some stories have to be written because no one would believe the absurdity of it all."
+*Shannon L. Alder*

+>"A friend is someone who knows all about you and still loves you.”
+*Elbert Hubbard*